One Year Later, Kulé Tech Pasteurization Thermometer is a Step Closer to Saving Lives

 The community that received the narrative story advocating pasteurization instead of boiling, saw the highest incidence of women heating their milk correctly and the largest reduction of bacteria in the milk.

 “We realized that it wasn’t just about the pasteurization of the milk.
 Stored improperly, heated milk was more dangerous than raw milk.
 It had higher levels of bacteria.
 This was a big take away for our team,” says Caudell.
 “Kulé had to provide more than just thermometers.
 We also need to provide education about proper milk storage and cleaning of milk cooking and storage containers.”

 The Kulé team has been working on that and much more in the year since they returned from Tanzania.
 They are currently redesigning the thermometer casing.

 “One thing we observed in our initial use tests was that Maasai women cook over an open flame,” says Charoonsophonsak.
 “Our first-generation thermometer had a hook on the outside to keep it connected to the milk pot.
 The open flame would melt that hook and the thermometer would fall into the milk pot.
 Our second-generation product is correcting that problem, giving the Maasai women something more practical for their cooking environment.”

-Additionally, Caudill and Charoonsophonsak, along with a team of colleagues from the Paul G. Allen School for Global Animal Health, the Center for Entrepreneurial Studies, the Carson College of Business, the Voiland College of Engineering and Architecture, and the Nelson Mandela African Institution of Science and Technology are working together to scale up the intervention in over 100 Maasai communities in northern Tanzania.
+Additionally, Caudill and Charoonsophonsak, along with a team of colleagues from the Paul G. Allen School for Global Animal Health, the Center for Entrepreneurship, the Carson College of Business, the Voiland College of Engineering and Architecture, and the Nelson Mandela African Institution of Science and Technology are working together to scale up the intervention in over 100 Maasai communities in northern Tanzania.

 Forming plans for distribution